HARIKSREEE/Scanned-Pdf-image-to-Text/readme.md

 Also you need to install the tesseract [binaries from here](https://github.com/UB-Mannheim/tesseract/wiki).

-Create

-processedText,
-processedImages,
-fileSource
+Create the below folders in the same directory.

+>processedText,
+>processedImages,
+>fileSource

 run the below command

- **npm  --fileName="name of the pdf file in fileSource folder" run-script extract**

- if we omit the --fileName argument, the default name it will look is **test.pdf**

-We need to add the pdf file to be processed in the **fileSource folder**.
+>npm run-script extract

+The above command will look for a file named **test.pdf** and start extracting.

+ >npm  --fileName="_FILENAME_" run-script extract

+ We can also specify a filename of our wish.
+We need to replace the _FILENAME_ with our filename.

+Happy extraction...!